Pratik280/pratik280.github.io/src/content/blog/05-building-multi-page-signup-login-react-native-app-part-1/index.md

 ## Introduction

-Welcome to the first part of our two-part series on building a Login/Signup form in React Native.
+Welcome to the first part of our multi-part series on building a Login/Signup form in React Native.
 In this article, we'll focus on the setup process and cover the following topics:

 1. How to integrate TailwindCSS in your React Native app using the Nativewind library
 1. Styling button components using TailwindCSS classes